BBC-Data-Unit/suicide-risk/README.md

 * [Suicide by occupation: England, main data tables (XLS) - local copy](https://github.com/BBC-Data-Unit/suicide-risk/blob/master/Suicide%20by%20occupation%20England%2C%20main%20data%20tables.xls)
 * [CSV: Suicides by occupation](https://github.com/BBC-Data-Unit/suicide-risk/blob/master/suicides_by_occupation.csv) - **see notes on XLS version, sheet 4**

+> "*The standardised mortality ratio (SMR) is a common measure of mortality.
+When the value is greater than 100, the risk of suicide is higher than that in the broader population of England.
+When the value is less than 100, the risk of suicide is lower than that in the broader population.
+Please note, findings based on the SMR cannot be used to infer causality.*"

 ## Visualisation

 * Bar chart: Male suicides by profession 2011-2015